CS-212-Fall-2023/wc02/README.md

 Weekly challenges invite you to critically engage with the topics covered up to that week.
 They are to be attempted individually.

-The task for this challenge is explained in the accompanying prompt which is to be compiled in LaTeX.
+The task for this challenge is explained in the accompanying LaTeX file.

 For discussion on the challenge, please use the related Canvas discussion thread.